XgridInc/xc3/src/expensive_services_detail/ServiceBreakdownReadme.md

 The script imports several libraries at the top, including json, boto3, os, logging, date, timedelta,pandas, and prometheus_client.

+# Purpose

+The script retrieves the latest Cost and Usage Report from an S3 bucket, processes the data to identify the top 5 services by cost, and pushes metrics to a Prometheus Push Gateway.

 # Working

 The script starts by initializing the necessary library and making boto3 connection to the S3 and retrieves the environment variable.